restic/restic/doc/030_preparing_a_new_repo.rst

 Preparing a new repository
 ##########################

-The place where your backups will be saved at is called a "repository".
+The place where your backups will be saved is called a "repository".
 This chapter explains how to create ("init") such a repository.
 The repository can be stored locally, or on some remote server or service.
-We'll first cover using a local repository, the remaining sections of this chapter cover all the other options.
+We'll first cover using a local repository; the remaining sections of this chapter cover all the other options.
 You can skip to the next chapter once you've read the relevant section here.